-The Office of Residential Life employs 88 community advisors across our residence halls.
-The Community Advisor (CA) represents the Department of Residential Life as a key staff member in its operations.
-The CA serves on a team under the direct supervision of a Senior Community Advisor & Area Coordinator.
-Together, these staff members work with students to create and maintain an atmosphere that fosters a welcoming, inclusive and friendly community.
-The CA performs diverse responsibilities; acting as a role model, peer counselor, event planner, resource person, administrator, and crisis responder.
-For more information check out the CA job description here.
-If you have questions about being an CA please feel free to e-mail firstname.lastname@example.org
+The Office of Residential Life employs student staff members across our residence halls.
+The Resident Advisor (RA) represents the Department of Residential Life as a key staff member in its operations.
+Together, the Residential Fellow and Resident Advisor work with students to create and maintain an atmosphere that fosters a welcoming, inclusive and friendly community.
+The RA performs diverse responsibilities; acting as a role model, peer counselor, event planner, resource person, administrator, and crisis responder.
+For more information check out the RA job description.
+If you have questions about being an RA please feel free to e-mail firstname.lastname@example.org

 Important Dates & Deadlines

 - February 28, 2021 at 11:59 pm - RF application due

 - March 10, 2021 at 11:59 pm - RA application due

 - March 20, 2021 - Group process and individual RA interviews